rahmik/mongo-queries-practice-file/README.md

 ## Instructions

-1. Fork and clone this repository.
-1. Change into the new directory.
-1. Fulfill the listed requirements.

-You are required to turn in your submission by making a pull request on the original repository.
-Write or copy/paste your answers to the assigned prompts in [`lib/challenge.md`](lib/challenge.md).
+You are required to turn in your submission by making a pull request to this repository.
+Write or copy/paste your answers to the assigned prompts in

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am.
+[`lib/challenge.md`](lib/challenge.md).

 ## Requirements